bright-webb/bright-webb/README.md

 ## Hi there
 ###

 - I'm a **Full Stack Developer** with a strong focus on backend development, real-time systems, and developer first solutions.
-I build scalable web apps, intuitive APIs, and modern # 💼 What I Do
+I build scalable web apps, intuitive APIs, and modern developer tools that solve real-world problems.

+# What I Do

 - 🔧 **Backend** – Laravel, Go, Redis, PostgreSQL, MySQL
 - 🖼️ **Frontend** – React, TypeScript, Tailwind, MUI